 Meet Dr. Brian Pinsky

-Dr. Brian Pinsky joined Long Island Plastic Surgical Group in 2012.
+Dr. Brian Pinsky joined New York Plastic Surgical Group, a Division of Long Island Plastic Surgical Group, PC in 2012.
 Dr. Pinsky received his undergraduate degree in 1999 from the University of Pennsylvania and completed the pre-medical program at Boston University in 2000.
 During this time, he also participated in Boston Medical Center’s Child Life Program, where he helped children and families cope with the stress caused by hospitalization and illness.
 He obtained his medical degree at Case Western Reserve University School of Medicine in Ohio in 2005 and went on to complete a residency program in Plastic and Reconstructive surgery at Mount Sinai Hospital in New York in 2011.
 Dr. Pinsky then received specialty training in Hand and Microsurgery during a fellowship at the UCLA Medical Center in Los Angeles, California.